Jump to main content

 With ground-based remote sensing observations, we can continuously monitor the Arctic atmosphere 24/7.
-In particular, we are interested in atmospheric processes related to water vapor, clouds and precipitation.
-Corresponding information can be gained from e.g. cloud radar, microwave radiometer and micro rain radar observations.
-Such observations are available at the Arctic research base AWIPEV at Ny-Ålesund (Svalbard) where we operate various instrumentation and synergetically combine it also with the collocated measurements of the Alfred-Wegener-Institute (see observations here).
+In particular, we are interested in atmospheric processes related to water vapor, clouds, and precipitation.
+Corresponding information can be gained from, e.g., cloud radar, microwave radiometer, and micro rain radar observations.
+Such observations are available at the Arctic research base AWIPEV at Ny-Ålesund (Svalbard), where we operate various instrumentation and also synergetically combine it with the collocated measurements of the Alfred-Wegener-Institute (see observations here).
 In combination with radiative transfer modeling, we also assess the impact of clouds on atmospheric radiative fluxes and heating rates.

 Learn more about

-Relevant publications
+Related publications

-• Rückert, J.E., A. Walbröl, N. Risse, P. Krobot, R. Haseneder-Lind, M. Mech, K. Ebell, and G. Spreen: Measuring microwave sea ice and ocean brightness temperature and emissivity between 22 and 243 GHz by ship-based radiometers with rotatable mirrors, Annals of Glaciology, submitted on 30 Dec 2023
+• Rückert, J.E., A. Walbröl, N. Risse, P. Krobot, R. Haseneder-Lind, M. Mech, K. Ebell, and G. Spreen, 2025: Microwave sea ice and ocean brightness temperature and emissivity between 22 and 243 GHz from ship-based radiometers, Annals of Glaciology, 2025;66:e8. https://doi.org/10.1017/aog.2025.1.

-• Walbröl, A., J. Michaelis, S. Becker, H. Dorff, I. Gorodetskaya, B. Kirbus, M. Lauer, N. Maherndl, M. Maturilli, J. Mayer, H. Müller, R. A. J. Neggers, F. M. Paulus, J. Röttenbacher, J. E. Rückert, I. Schirmacher, N. Slättberg, A. Ehrlich, M. Wendisch, and S. Crewell: Environmental conditions in the North Atlantic sector of the Arctic during the HALO-(AC)3 campaign, Atmos.
+• Walbröl, A., J. Michaelis, S. Becker, H. Dorff, K. Ebell, I. Gorodetskaya, B. Heinold, B. Kirbus, M. Lauer, N. Maherndl, M. Maturilli, J. Mayer, H. Müller, R. A. J. Neggers, F. M. Paulus, J. Röttenbacher, J. E. Rückert, I. Schirmacher, N. Slättberg, A. Ehrlich, M. Wendisch, and S. Crewell, 2024: Contrasting extremely warm and long-lasting cold air anomalies in the North Atlantic sector of the Arctic during the HALO-(AC)3 campaign, Atmos.
 Chem.
-Phys., https://doi.org/10.5194/egusphere-2023-668, in discussion since 13 April 2023
+Phys., 24, 13, 8007-8029, https://doi.org/10.5194/acp-24-8007-2024.

 2023